Pyranometer selection guide: how to choose the best sensor for your application

 - estimate of the measurement accuracy

-Pyranometers are subject to classification according to ISO 9060:2018.
-The 3 classes are:
+Pyranometers are classified according to ISO 9060 in 3 accuracy classes:

 - spectrally flat Class A